scrapy/scrapy/docs/topics/exporters.rst

    :param protocol: The pickle protocol to use.
    :type protocol: int

-   For more information, refer :mod:`pickle`.
+   For more information, see :mod:`pickle`.

    The additional keyword arguments of this ``__init__`` method are passed to the :class:`BaseItemExporter` ``__init__`` method.